ronen567/just-the-docs/docs/deep-learning-intro.md

 This is the first in series of 3 deep learning intro posts:
 1. Introduction to Deep Learning which introduces the Deep Learning technology background, and presents network's building blocks and terms.
-2. Introduction to Forward Propogation, which presents the mathematical equations of the deep learning networks prediction path.
+2. Introduction to Forward Propogation, which presents the mathematical equations of the prediction path.
-3. Introduction to Backward Propogation which presents the mathematical equations for network's coefficents optimized calculation, done during the training phase.
+3. Introduction to Backward Propogation which presents the mathematical equations for network's coefficents calculation, done during the training phase.

 ## Introdcution